sofiayem/rtd-doc-tests/docs/source/requester.rst

          // And remember to close the Main class.
          }

-With that, the requester can send funds to other members of the Insolar network.
+With that, the requester, as a member, can send funds to other members of the Insolar network.

 .. _test_requester: